Appeal to the stone: Structure of arguments

 Arguments are typically structured by a claim being defended with reasoning and evidence.
 It typically consists of statements that provide premises to support a conclusion.
 In the case of appeal to the stone, there is an explicit conclusion but it is likely not substantiated with many premises to validate the conclusion being asserted.

 According to the theory of argumentation, there must be assumptions or premises that follow a method of reasoning or deduction to form the conclusion or point.
 An appeal to the stone's lack of evidence to substantiate the rejection of the initial claim puts the burden of proof on the other member of the argument and limits rebuttals.

 Criticisms

 Restricted debate

 In contrast to the burden of proof, appeal to the stone does not allow for debate past the dismissal of the first claim.
 Therefore, the burden of proof is placed upon the person who made the initial statement to prove it is correct.
 However, when appeal to the stone is used to argue, there is a diminished ability for a person to create a rebuttal due to lack of elaboration on why there has been a disagreement.
 Additionally, the appeal to the stone technique is often paired with other logical fallacies that restrict the ability to further dialogue.
-Participants presenting an appeal to the stone argument may use ad-hominem attacks to avoid the discussion’s topic, or may pair it with a straw-man argument to discredit the other participant.
+Participants presenting an appeal to the stone argument may use ad-hominem attacks to avoid the topic of discussion, or may pair it with a straw-man argument to discredit the other participant.